ScottLogic/blog/_posts/2026-02-27-software-engineering-in-the-agentic-ai-era.markdown

 author: dallsop
 ---

-Much of the discourse around Artificial Intelligence (AI) in software development frames it in binary terms: either AI entirely replace developers, or it is overhyped and useless.
+Much of the discourse around Artificial Intelligence (AI) in software development frames it in binary terms: either AI entirely replaces developers, or it is overhyped and useless.
 Reality lies on the spectrum between these two perspectives, depending on the AI tools in question.

 Enter Devin AI, an AI software engineer developed by [Cognition Labs](https://cognition.ai/), designed to execute tasks across the entire software development lifecycle.
 Unlike most generative AI tools that react passively to prompts, Devin represents a newer class of agentic AI: a proactive contributor that feels like collaborating with a highly capable junior developer who works tirelessly.
 After recently experimenting with Devin, it is clear that AI software engineers can transform development workflows in multiple ways.